 Child care is a necessity for most families.
 Thousands of families across Australia rely on it almost every day.
 For that reason, parents expect childcare workers to be well-trained to ensure that children remain safe under their care.

 As a childcare professional, it is your primary responsibility to ensure the children’s welfare.
-To be able to do that, you need to have the skills and knowledge in attending different emergencies as well as day-to-day operations.
+To do that, you need to have the skills and knowledge to attend to different emergencies and day-to-day operations.

 Consider the following safety recommendations when pursuing a career in child care.